AlexxNica/closure-compiler-js/README.md

 Unlike other packages, this allows Closure Compiler to run entirely in JS.
 *Java is not required.*

-This is an experimental release- some features are not available and performance may not be on-par with the Java implementation.
+This is an experimental release - meaning some features are not available and performance may not be on-par with the Java implementation.
 [Details Here](#transpilation)

 ## Usage

-First, install the latest version-
+First, install the latest version:

 ```bash
 npm install --save google-closure-compiler-js